flatpak/flatpak-docs/docs/introduction.rst

 of packaging applications helps explain why Flatpak exists:

-- **Duplicated work packaging apps**: many Linux distributions have their own package manager, package format, and package repository.
-This leads to a lot of duplicated work, with different maintainers packaging the same application for various distributions.
-Otherwise, developers either need to learn the format of each distribution or ignore most distributions and support only a few.
+- **Duplicated work packaging apps**: many Linux distributions have their own package manager and package format that are incompatible with each other.
+This leads to a lot of fragmentation and duplicated work since the same application needs to be packaged multiple times for various distributions. duplicated work, with different maintainers packaging the same application for various distributions.
+Otherwise, developers either need to learn the format of every distribution or support only a few.
 This makes the Linux desktop a difficult platform for software vendors to target.
-- **Limited to apps that are packaged**: not every application is natively available in every Linux distribution.
-If an application is not available in a specific distribution, users must manually download the archive of the application, then extract it and hope the application will launch.
+- **Limited to apps that are packaged**: not every application is packaged for every Linux distribution.
+If an application isn't packaged for a specific distribution, users are left with limited and unreliable options, often technical in nature.
-- **Limited to distributions that have the apps**: users are limited to distributions that have the necessary applications for their workflow.
+- **Limited to distributions that have the apps**: users are limited only to the distributions that have the all necessary applications for their workflow.
-  This reduces the number of suitable distributions for a user.
-- **Hard to innovate in OS space**: distribution maintainers spend much of their time packaging applications rather than focus on their end goals.
-This delays each distribution's progress.
+- **Hard to innovate in OS space**: distribution maintainers spend a huge amount of time and effort in packaging rather than focusing on improving the distribution.
-- **Old and outdated packages**: LTS distributions often have very old versions of applications packaged natively.
-This complicates bug reproducibility since applications run in different environments, and developers often have little control over how their applications are packaged by distributions.
+- **Old and outdated packages**: LTS distributions often have very old versions of applications packaged.
+This complicates bug reproducibility or leads to support requests for bugs that are fixed upstream in newer versions.

 Flatpak addresses these issues by enabling developers to distribute applications from one source and target the entire Linux desktop.